msalemor/azure-servicebus-ha/README.md

 ## Emmitter Logic

-Try to write message to both regions
+- Active-Active: Try to write message to both regions.
+- Active-Passive: Detect failure in primary, and then switch to secondary on failure.

 ```c#
 private static async Task SendMessageHAAsync(Message message)